Tnc84/microservice_animal_shelter/README.md

 ## Project Overview

 This is a **Java 17 microservices application** for managing an animal shelter system.
-The project follows a **microservice architecture** with five distinct services that work together to provide a complete animal shelter management solution.
+The project follows a **clean microservices architecture** with standalone services that work together to provide a complete animal shelter management solution.

+### **🏗️ Architecture Evolution:**
+- **✅ Clean Microservices**: Each service is completely independent with its own dependencies
+- **✅ Standalone Services**: No parent POM - each service manages its own versions
+- **✅ Shared Security Library**: `security-common` module for unified JWT authentication
+- **✅ Independent Deployment**: Services can be built, tested, and deployed separately

 ## Architecture & Technology Stack